guymcswain/pigpio-client/readme.md

 pigpio command 'NOIB' (notification open in-band).
 Notification methods apply only to gpio objects:

  - gpio.notify(callback): Registers a notification callback for this gpio.
-Callback is called whenever the gpio changes state.
+Callback is called whenever the gpio state changes.
+Callback arguments are *level* and *tick* where *tick* represents the system's time since boot.
  - gpio.endNotify():  Unregisters the notification on gpio.
+For convenience, a null *tick* value is sent.
+	  Useful for stream objects that wrap the notifier callback.

 Added 3/16/2017 - bit-bang serial read methods
 gpio.serialReadOpen(baudRate, dataBits)